4624, Sherbrooke Ouest

 With the files of the Westmount Historical Association

-PLEASE TAKE NOTE THE CONSERVATORY AND GREENHOUSES ARE CLOSED FOR AN UNDETERMINED PERIOD OF TIME.
+PLEASE NOTE THAT THE CONSERVATORY AND GREENHOUSES ARE CLOSED FOR AN UNDETERMINED PERIOD OF TIME.